xdevplatform/Gnip-Trend-Detection/README.md

 A full example has been provided in the `example` directory.
 In it, you will find formatted time series data for mentions of the "#scotus" hashtag in August-September 2014.
-This file is `example/scotus.txt`.
+This file is `example/example.csv`.
 In the same directory, there is a configuration file, which specifies what the software will do, including the size of the final time buckets and the trend detection technique and parameter values.
 This example assumes that you have installed the package, but are working from the repo directory.
+The example will run from any location, but the paths to input and configuration files would have to change.

-The first step to to use the "rebin" script to get appropriately and evenly sized time buckets.
+The first step to to use the rebin script to get appropriately and evenly sized time buckets.
-Let's use 2-hour buckets and put the output (which is pickled) back in the the example directory.
+Let's use 2-hour buckets and put the output back in the the example directory.

-`rebin.py -i example/scotus.txt -o example/scotus.pkl -c example/config.cfg`

-Use the `-v` option to see the raw data.
+`cat example/example.csv | trend_rebin.py -c example/config.cfg > example/scotus_rebinned.csv`

-Next, we will run the analysis script, which when run alone, should return nothing.
+Next, we will run the analysis script on the re-binned data.
 Remember, all the modeling specification is in the config file.

-`analyze.py -i example/scotus.pkl -c example/config.cfg`

-Use the `-v` option to see the raw data, including the results for *eta*.
+`cat example/scotus_rebinned.csv | trend_analyze.py -c example/config.cfg > example/scotus_analyzed.csv`

 To view results, let's run the plotting after the analysis, both of which are packaged in the plotting script:

-`plot.py -i example/scotus.pkl -c example/config.cfg`
+`cat example/scotus_analyzed.csv | trend_plot.py -c example/config.cfg`

-The output PNG should be in the example directory and look like:
+The configuration specifies that the output PNG should be in the example directory.
+It will look like:

 ![scotus](https://github.com/jeffakolb/Gnip-Trend-Detection/blob/master/example/scotus.png?raw=true)